Open Accessibility Menu

 3. Interpersonal and Communication Skills

-1. The resident will be able to integrate relationship-centered communication skills to gain a biopsychosocial understanding of the patient’s addiction.
+1. The resident will be able to integrate relationship-centered communication skills to gain a biopsychosocial understanding of the patient’s substance use disorder.

-2. The resident will be able to use similar skills in relating effectively to other team members in the consult service and clinic.
+2. The resident will be able to effectively communicate with other team members and physicians to help patients navigate the medical system.

-3. The resident will be able to practice humanistic medicine with addiction patients.
+3. The resident will practice motivational interviewing and compassionate care with patients.

 4. Professionalism